geekswagg/AzTS-docs/06-Customizing AzTS for your org/Extend_AzTS_Soln_Scenarios/SettingUpSolution.md

 The following template files are also included in the solution repository to better guide the users in the authoring controls:
 | Template File Name | High-level Description
 | ---- | ---- |
 | FeatureNameExt.json <br> [under the ControlConfigurationExt folder] | This file contains the setting of controls of a specific feature.
-A few meta-data are required for a control to be scanned which are mentioned in detail further ahead.
+A few metadata are required for a control to be scanned which are mentioned in detail further ahead.
 | FeatureNameControlEvaluatorExt.cs <br> [under the ControlEvaluator folder] | This file is used to override the base control evaluation method.

 Next, we will look into basic and advanced applications of organization policy customization through this setup.